julianhocker/Quali-Codes-Ontology/README.md

 |DOI   |Unique identifier for document, preferable DOI   |dc:identifier   |   |   |

 ## Research data
 Codes are often developed based on data, also data is sometimes created with certain questions in mind.
-I put them apart because there is also the possibility to use codes on several datasets and to reuse data
+I put them apart because there is also the possibility to use codes on several datasets and to reuse data.
+In an optimal world, this research data would just be in your research data archive and therefore people can just with one click get the data as well as the codes ;)

 |Name   |Description   |Link to standard vocabulary   |   |   |
 |---|---|---|---|---|